 Family, Home and Consumer Programs

 Each month, the Colorado Department of Agriculture features a different commodity to highlight the variety and quality of products grown, raised or processed in the state.
-This month, Colorado sunflower seeds are featured in the Chewy Granola Bars recipe.
+This month the recipe features pork in the Smoked Colorado Pork Belly recipe.

 Chef Jason K. Morse, C.E.C., Executive Chef, Douglas County School District and 5280 Culinary, LLC

 2 Lbs.
 Pork Belly